pradoprojects/pradoprojects/README.md

 ### A short introduction

 Hi, I’m **Marllos Prado**.
-I work across **UX research, design and PT-BR ↔ EN localization**, with a focus on clarity, usability and how people make sense of complex systems.
+I work across **UX research, design, and PT-BR ↔ EN localization**, with a focus on clarity, usability, and how people make sense of complex systems.

-My background in **computer science, teaching, caregiving and translation** gave me a habit of observing how people think, struggle, learn and interpret interfaces.
+My background in **computer science, teaching, caregiving, and translation** gave me a habit of observing how people think, struggle, learn, and interpret interfaces.
-Those experiences guide how I structure flows, explain concepts and refine content so it feels intuitive and supportive.
+Those experiences guide how I structure flows, explain concepts, and refine content so it feels intuitive and supportive.

 Here on GitHub, you’ll see the work behind the work: prototypes, early explorations, and research-driven thinking that shapes my design process.